SNAPSHOT-India stocks, bonds, rupee, swap, call at 0805 GMT

 -----------------------

-The benchmark BSE index gains 0.01 percent and the broader NSE index rises 0.02 percent as a fall in DLF Ltd and Jindal Steel and Power on regulatory worries offsets surge in defensive stocks.
+The benchmark BSE index down 0.15 percent and the broader NSE index up 0.02 percent, tracking weak global shares.
+However, gains in technology and metals shares limits fall.

 RUPEE